 Availability of Qualified Technicians

-Finding a qualified technician for smart washing machines can be a challenge.
-Not all appliance repair professionals have the training to handle these modern machines.
+Finding a qualified technician for smart washing machines can be a substantial challenge.
+Not all appliance repair professionals possess the specialized training and tools required to service these modern appliances.

 Dependence on Technology

-Smart washing machines rely heavily on technology to operate.
-This dependence can lead to several concerns, including software issues and the risk of becoming outdated.
+Smart washing machines fundamentally rely on technology for their core operations and advanced features.
+This dependency can lead to several concerns, including susceptibility to software issues and the risk of rapid technological obsolescence.

 Software Malfunctions